john-azzaro/Study-Unit-Testing-with-Mocha-and-Chai/README.md

 ## What is Unit Testing with Mocha and Chai Study?
 "Unit Testing with Mocha and Chai Study" is an exploration of unit testing using the Mocha framework and Chai assertion library.

-## What are software and unit tests?
+## Mocha in context: What are software and unit tests?
 A *software test* is a routine that runs the subject under test (i.e. the testing code) and determines if the code tested conforms to expectations.
 You want to include tests in all of your projects because it servers as documentation that illustrates the way code should be used and provides a quick way to check if any new features that have been added break your existing code (i.e. regression).
 A *unit test*